tonyoconnell/classroomio/apps/docs/README.md

-# ClassroomIO Documentation
+# Rebuild You Documentation

-The help docs of classroomio in Next.js live on [https://classroomio.com/docs](https://classroomio.com/docs)
+The help docs of classroomio in Next.js live on [https://rebuildyou.uk/docs](https://rebuildyou.uk/docs)

 ## Development